Spyderisk/ontopublish/ontology/initial-modelling.md

 The former approach is significantly cumbersome.
 It involves defining a number of classes and sub-classes.
 In contrast, the second approach associates a pattern with much fewer properties, albeit attributes on edges in RDF can be difficult to reason about (essentially an edge which spans an edge and a node).

+Selecting the second approach, this involves a couple of things:
+1. Defining a general `score:asset_relation` property for spanning edges between causal entities, which can be elaborated by downstream vocabularies or instances.
+Defining this is necessary because the `score:match_via` links a pattern to this spanning edge type.
+2. Complementing `score:match_via` with `score:match_on_source` and `score:match_on_target`, which associate pattern with a source and target asset node respectively.
+These can then be attributed by downstream vocabularies or instances using the `score:conditioned_via` and `score:conditioned_on` properties, which associate a link with a `score:SpanningAttribute` and `score:RoleAttribute` respectively.
+3. Role attributes are defined as sub-classes of `score:RoleAttribute`, which is also a SKOS concept scheme.
+Likewise, spanning attributes are defined similarly.

 ## Asset (control) properties

 As given, the distinction between asset control properties and asset properties is unclear.
 Indeed, the causal model is defined by the set (A, T, B, W, C, G): assets, threats, behaviours, trustworthiness controls and control strategies.
 As such, I have treated asset control properties and asset properties as one.
 Hence, both assets and control strategies may have an asset property.